• Skip to primary navigation

 • Brown Rice Flour – This is the best gluten-free flour that maintains the shape without falling apart.

-• Baking Soda – This gives the donut dog treats a light texture.
-Without it, they will be very dense.
+• Baking Soda – This gives the donuts a light texture.
+They would be very dense without it.

-• Apple – Any type of apples will work in this recipe.
+• Apple – Any type of apple will work in this recipe.
 Use whatever variety you have on hand.

 • Applesauce – Always use unsweetened applesauce so that it doesn’t add any extra calories or sugar.